 Q: What if I received a traffic ticket/citation?

-A: If you received a traffic citation for an infraction violation, a courtesy notice will be mailed to you at the address on your citation in approximately two to three weeks.
+A: If you received a traffic citation for an infraction violation, a courtesy notice will be mailed to you at the address on your citation in approximately two weeks.
 The courtesy notice tells you how to take care of your citation.
 If you do not receive a courtesy notice by your appearance date, you should contact the court on or before the date and time written on the bottom of the citation.
+You can also check our web site to see if the court has received your citation - Criminal or Traffic Case Inquiries.

 Q: Where and when can I take care of my ticket?

-A: The Criminal/Traffic Department at each courthouse listed below is open from 8:00 a.m. until 4:00 p.m.
+A: The Criminal/Traffic Departments at the Ventura Courthouse and the Juvenile Courthouse in Oxnard are open from 8:00 a.m. until 3:00 p.m.
 Monday through Friday, except holidays.
+The Criminal/Traffic Department at the East County Courthouse in Simi Valley is open from 8:00 a.m. until 3:00 p.m. on Mondays and Tuesdays only.
 The Walk-Up Express Window at the Ventura location is open until 6:45 p.m.
-You can make payments, pay for your traffic ticket, show proof of corrections, or submit your traffic school completion certificate without entering the courthouse at our Walk-Up Express Window in Ventura.
+The Walk-Up Express Window at the East County Courthouse in Simi Valley is open until 4:30.
+You can make payments, pay for your traffic ticket, show proof of corrections without entering the courthouse at our Walk-Up Express Window in the Ventura or East County Courthouse.

 Ventura: Government Center, Hall of Justice, Room 118